ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 timeseries = load_data("continuous")
 ```

-In this notebook you are going to learn the core principles on whic the HGF is built, you will build agents that can filter new observations and update their beliefs about hidden states of the world and try to optimize them so they are getting less and less surprised about what is happening.
-Finally, you will create and agent that tries to optimize its behavior when facing (almost) unpredictable events.
+In this notebook you are going to learn the core principles on which the HGF is built, you will build agents that can filter new observations and update their beliefs about hidden states of the world and try to optimize them so they are getting less and less surprised about what is happening.
+Finally, you will create an agent that tries to optimize its behaviour when facing (almost) unpredictable events.

 +++